xraypy/xraylarch/doc/xasviewer/index.rst

-for the fitting parameters and for a number of *derived* parameters, including `fit_centroid` that is the (area-weighted) centroid of the functions that comprise the pre-edge peaks (not including the baseline) and the full-width-at-half-maximumn and height of each of the peaks (note that `amplitude` represents the area of the unit-normalized peak and `height` represents the maximum height for a peak).
+for the fitting parameters and for a number of *derived* parameters, including `fit_centroid` that is the (area-weighted) centroid of the functions that comprise the pre-edge peaks (not including the baseline) and the full-width-at-half-maximum and height of each of the peaks (note that `amplitude` represents the area of the unit-normalized peak and `height` represents the maximum height for a peak).
 You can click on the button labeled "Update Model with these Values" to put these best-fit values back